daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 >But the more cores in a CPU the more the clock speed reduces!

-True, the denser the CPU, historically this is the case.
+True, historically this is the case, the more cores the less GHz.

 _Why does in not bother me?_